CredentialCompassJump to FAQ

 1. 1.
 Meet Colorado eligibility requirements for Cardiologist licensure.

-4. 4.
-Submit your application to the Department of Regulatory Agencies~Division of Professions & Occupations~Board of Medical Examiners.
+6. 6.
+Submit the application to Department of Regulatory Agencies~Division of Professions & Occupations~Board of Medical Examiners and monitor board communications.

 Salary Insights in Colorado